gorhill/httpswitchboard/README.md

 is doing (or trying to do) behind the scene.

-The number which appear in the extension icon correspond to the total number of **distinct** requests attempted (successfully or not depending on whether it was whitelisted/blacklisted) behind the scene.
+The number which appear in the extension icon correspond to the total number of **distinct** requests attempted (successfully or not depending on whether a request was allowed/blocked) behind the scene.

 Simply click on the appropriate entry in the matrix in order to whitelist, blacklist or graylist a component. *Graylisting* means the blocked or allowed